 1. Grinders don’t use anesthetic

 Grinders have yet to receive widespread acceptance, but many of them are out there now.
-From a magnet in their finger to sense magnetic fields to thermometers to microchips that can act as key cards, grinders arein their bodies.
+From a magnet in their finger to sense magnetic fields to thermometers to microchips that can act as key cards, grinders are implanting all kinds of technology in their bodies.
 However, none of these biohack implants are FDA-approved, so doctors aren’t performing the procedure.
 This means no anesthesia because whoever does the implanting likely won’t have a medical license.
 Instead, grinders turn to tattoo artists or even do it themselves to get the job done.
 If you want to become a real-life cyborg, you’ll have to embrace some pain to get there.

 2. Nootropics are all the rage in Silicon Valley

 Always looking for the next life hack to boost productivity, entrepreneurs in San Francisco have taken to nootropics to get an edge over their competition and work longer, more productive hours in the hyper-growth tech industry.
-This behavior has been a trend ever since Bulletproof Coffee appeared in 2009: workers in the tech industry have turned to ingesting odd foods or even, all in the name of increasing productivity.
+This behavior has been a trend ever since Bulletproof Coffee appeared in 2009: workers in the tech industry have turned to ingesting odd foods or even fasting once a week, all in the name of increasing productivity.
 Now entrepreneurs have taken to nootropics, untested cognitive enhancers that make them smarter.
-There are numerous companies selling nootropics, and some have raised substantial funding, such as Nootrobox, which received .
+There are numerous companies selling nootropics, and some have raised substantial funding, such as Nootrobox, which received $2 million from Andreessen Horowitz.
 It remains to be seen whether different nootropics’ combinations of chemicals actually work, but people are nevertheless buying into them, believing that ingesting these chemicals will take their work day to the next level.

 3. Scientists can make human tissue out of plants

-Pelling Laboratory for Biophysical Manipulation at the University of Ottawa has managed to.
+Pelling Laboratory for Biophysical Manipulation at the University of Ottawa has managed to create a human ear out of a carved apple.
 In essence, the lab killed and sterilized the apple, leaving a cellulose structure with gaps where the apple cells used to be, and then carved it into the shape of a human ear.
 They then introduced human cells to the structure, which multiplied and filled it, creating a human-apple hybrid.
 This technology is in its earliest phase, but upon further development, this technology could become a new means of growing new tissue for grafts and replacing damaged tissue.
 The possibilities of Pelling’s technique become more profound when you consider that the cheapest option for growing tissue currently on the market is priced at roughly $800 per cubic centimeter.
 Pelling’s apple technique, on the other hand, costs less than 1 cent for the same amount, meaning that tissue replacement could suddenly become a feasible and affordable option for lower economic classes around the world.

 4. Anyone can become a biohacker